 “The hour and minute hands are opposed, overlap, intersect, are juxtaposed, while the counter hands complete this design even more complex kinetic whole.
 All these combinations are an architectural structure similar to a polymorphic array in motion, moved by the mechanical energy of a spring.
 The visual is confusing and encourages curiosity while remaining perfectly legible.”

 The Tempo Théorie features a 42 mm by 13.9 mm stainless steel case with satin-brushed surfaces and fully polished bezel.
-It is powered by a caliber V1 movement, which is a modified 7750 (blackened and skeletonzied).
-Sapphire crystal with double glareproofing.
-Sapphire caseback.
+It is powered by a caliber V1 movement, which is a modified caliber 7750 (blackened and skeletonized).
+Sapphire front and caseback.
 Screw-down crown, decorated with polished nails finish.
 Locking pushers with polished nails finish.

 Louisiana alligator strap with hand-stitched calf leather lining (screw in strap).
 Satin-finished steel butterfly clasp with double push, and polished nails finish.
 Limited to 88 pieces.